dice-group/TeBaQA/README.md

 Additionally, Entity Linking requires Elasticsearch indices for data and ontology of the knowledge base.
 We provide dumps of DBPedia ([2016-10 release](https://downloads.dbpedia.org/2016-10/core/)).
 Find the dump files along with the instructions at [Hobbit data](https://hobbitdata.informatik.uni-leipzig.de/TeBaQA/).
 The indices were generated on Elastiscearch 6.6.1 However, TeBaQA can also be run on your own knowledge base.
 Check the instruction in [this file](https://github.com/dice-group/TeBaQA/blob/development-modular/tebaqa-commons/src/main/resources/indexing.properties) for more information on creating your own Elasticsearch indices.
+The script for createing the indices is located [here](https://github.com/dice-group/TeBaQA/blob/development-modular/tebaqa-commons/src/main/java/de/uni/leipzig/tebaqa/tebaqacommons/elasticsearch/TeBaQAIndexer.java)

 #### There are two ways to run TeBaQA